2025 Southern Somalia offensive: March

-On March 24, Al-Shabaab militants attacked and killed six Kenyan police officers during border clashes in the Fafi area, Garissa District.
+On 24 March, Al-Shabaab militants attacked and killed six Kenyan police officers during border clashes in the Fafi area, Garissa District.
 The al-Shabaab militants attacked a camp housing police reservists, with the attackers were using various weapons.
 An airstrike operation was conducted against officers and Al-Shabaab members where they specifically targeted a senior Al-Shabaab official named Ali Biyow Gaafow and his bodyguards, who were killed in the airstrike that took place last night in the Alkowsar area.
 The federal government deployed additional troops to the Mogadishu-Balcad highway after Al-Shabab fighters were sighted along the route the day before.
 Al-Shabaab also fired up to ten mortar rounds at two SNA military bases near Afgooye, reportedly killing eight Somali soldiers and wounding six, with Hussein Haji Mohamed (Aw Koombe), an army officer, among the dead.
 An Al-Shabaab IED in the Taredisho area on the outskirts of Mogadishu struck a vehicle carrying federal troops, killing four and wounding another three.
 Another IED in the village of Buurane in Middle Shabelle region killed two Burundian soldiers under AUSSOM, a contingent that is scheduled to leave.
-The Habr Gidir and Galje'el clans also donated camels to Al-Shabaab fighters on the frontline.
+The Habar Gidir and Galje'el clans also donated camels to Al-Shabaab fighters on the frontline.

-On March 25, al-Shabaab relocated operations into the Bay and Bakool regions after certain defeats in the Middle Shabelle region with a statement from General Hassan Isaaq Omar, commonly known as Hassan Baidoa, the commander of the Somali National Army's (SNA) 60th Division, that security forces are outlooking and maintaining safety in the region to not allow further advances.
-Somali security forces revealed that they arrested Abdullahi Ahmed Mohamed, a key operative in al-Shabaab's media efforts, while on March 22, 2025, in Waajid, Bakool region, while filming a failed attack on a government military base.
+On 25 March, al-Shabaab relocated operations into the Bay and Bakool regions after certain defeats in the Middle Shabelle region with a statement from General Hassan Isaaq Omar, commonly known as Hassan Baidoa, the commander of the Somali National Army's (SNA) 60th Division, that security forces are outlooking and maintaining safety in the region to not allow further advances.
+Somali security forces revealed that they arrested Abdullahi Ahmed Mohamed, a key operative in al-Shabaab's media efforts, while on 22 March 2025, in Waajid, Bakool region, while filming a failed attack on a government military base.
 30 Al-Shabaab militants raided the Kenyan village of Iresuki village, Mandera County, engaging gunfire with National Police Reservists, killing one, Abdikher Ibrahim.
 The Tunni clan in Kunyo Barrow donated 10 camels as well as dates to Al-Shabaab fighters fighting on the frontlines in Lower Shabelle region.

-On March 26, Al-Shabaab fighters recaptured the town of Masajid Ali Gaduud near Adale.
+On 26 March, Al-Shabaab fighters recaptured the town of Masajid Ali Gaduud near Adale.
 The town was captured by Somali forces in 2022, but its recapture by al-Shabaab is considered a significant blow to Somali forces after heavy confrontation.
 The confrontation includes heavy bombing of a Somali military base located in Masjid Ali Gaduud, with both sides facing heavy loses, initial reports suggest that government forces managed to repel the first wave of the assault, but the town fell into al-Shabaab control.
 Somali forces fled to Gil Ghab, 10 kilometers from Haji Ali which Al-Shabaab militants also captured.